 Bay Bacteria Sampling

-On July 5, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers.
-Five of these stations were also sampled for enterococci bacteria.
-Precipitation in the five days prior to sampling totaled 1.25 inches as recorded at TF Green, most of which occurred on July 4.
+On February 26th, 2025, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, no precipitation was recorded at TF Green.
+Overall, bacteria counts were lower in both the Seekonk and Providence Rivers than during the previous sampling event.

-Enterococci results had an overall geometric mean of 1250 MPN/100 mL.
-Enterococci counts ranged from 246 MPN/100mL at a Conimicut Point duplicate to 5475 MPN/100 mL at Point St. Bridge.
+Enterococci results had an overall geometric mean of 15 MPN/100 mL.
+Enterococci counts ranged from <10 MPN/100 mL at most sites to 146 MPN/100 mL at the Point St. Bridge sampling location.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.